sammiet03/Networking-Projects/README.md

-# Networking Labs
+# CCNA Notes
-#### Hello, here are some of the labs I have completed to learn the networking concepts on the CCNA.
-To demonstrate my knowledge I have shared my notes and the configurations I have completed while working on labs for each of the topics below.
+#### Hello, here are some of my notes I have taken while studying for the CCNA exam.

-##### STP and HSRP Synchronization
+- Information is organized by Exam Topic on the CCNA Exam Guide

 ### <ins>Network Fundamentals</ins>